YulinChen12/cse15l-lab-reports/Lab2.md

 handleRequest in Handler class that takes a URI as an input.
 By adding Hello in the query in my code I changed the variable word , which
 I declared to be empty unless there is an input in the query.
 So, by the time return word line in my code ran, word was equal to “Hello” (word= Hello).
-By adding How are you to the query, nothing in my code changed, but the counter variable int num (which became num++) and the String word, to which “How are you” was concatenated.
-As I said, I am handling the query in handleRequest method in Handler class and the method’s argument is input of type URI.
+I am handling the query in handleRequest method in Handler class and the method’s argument is input of type URI.
 There were some methods that helped reach the goal of this Lab Report.
 In my code I used getPath() and getQuery methods from URI.class .
-Moreover, I used contains() (takes in parameter of type CharSequence) and split() (takes a character of a string as an argument) method from String.class .
-The function that was also helpful, was sort() from
+Moreover, I used contains() (takes in parameter of type CharSequence) and split() (takes a character of a string as an argument) method from String.class.
-Collections.class .
-It takes a list as an argument, in my case it was the foundPaths variable.

 Then I change /add-message?s=Hello to /add-message?s=How are you

 ![Image](Howareyou.png)

 I am still handling the query in the handleRequest method in the Handler class and the method’s argument is input of type URI.
-By adding "How are you" to the query, the variable int num (which became num++) and the String word, which became “How are you”.
+By adding How are you to the query, nothing in my code changed, but the counter variable int num (which became num++) and the String word, to which “How are you” was concatenated.
+As I said, I am handling the query in handleRequest method in Handler class and the method’s argument is input of type URI.
 There were some methods that helped reach the goal of this Lab Report.
-In my code I used getPath() and getQuery methods from URI.class.
-Moreover, I used the contains() and split() methods from the String. class.
+In my code I used getPath() and getQuery methods from URI.class .
+Moreover, I used contains() (takes in parameter of type CharSequence) and split() (takes a character of a string as an argument) method from String.class.

 Part2:
 Private key: